COVESA/iot-event-analytics/src/sdk/javascript/examples/protocols/README.md

   SPDX-License-Identifier: MPL-2.0
 -->

-# Example: Bridging between differend Protocol Adapters
+# Example: Bridging between different Protocol Adapters

 ## How to start it